Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Experience in Lisp, Visual Basic for Applications, and Racket.
 * Knowledge of design patterns, software architecture design principles, and repository management using git.
 * Hobbyist game designer/developer.

-# Business Experience
-I've consulted on applications of AI for Speedio in Brazil, Special A Education in China, and various organizations in the US.
-I also manage an LLC, including finances and HR.
-I'm a board member of the [Franklin Center For Innovation (FCFI)](https://franklincenterforinnovation.com/directory).

 <!--# Leadership-->